bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 * Security: The data which is passed into systems from one institution cannot be accessed by another institution.
 * The multi-party-computation feature will come after February.

-The front- end will not deliver:
+The front-end will not deliver:
 * Image processing functions are provided by the ChRIS APIs, not the front end module.

 ## 4. Users/Personas Of The Project